-An informal meeting with members of the management team will be scheduled after the first week of trial.
-This will provide you with an opportunity to ask the questions which are important to you, to hear about the values and expectations of the Orchestra and to learn about how we will support you in your future career through our greatest asset of all - the rich diversity of our work and repertoire.
+An informal meeting with members of the wider UO team will be scheduled during the trial.
+This will provide you with an opportunity to ask the questions which are important to you, to hear about the values and expectations of the Ulster Orchestra and to learn about how we will support you in your future career.

-As we know this can sometimes be a daunting experience, you will be offered a point of contact within the orchestra during your trial for support, reassurance and to give you an insight into the real-life experience of working in the Ulster Orchestra and living in Northern Ireland.
+As we know this can sometimes be a daunting experience, you will be offered a point of contact within the orchestra during your trial for support, reassurance and to give you an insight into the real-life experience of working in the Ulster Orchestra and, for those who will potentially be relocating, living in Northern Ireland.
 The point of contact will not be a member of the panel and is therefore independent of the process.

-Stage 5: Long Trial
+Stage 5: Extended Trial (Optional)

-If you are successful at the short trial stage, you will be invited to complete a trial of up to 6 months.
-This trial period will aim to include all aspects of the role including core season concerts, pops concerts, regional concerts, learning and community engagement, digital projects and chamber music.
+After the initial trial stage, you may be invited to complete an extended trial of up to 6 months.
+You will be given panel feedback from your initial trial to assist you during your extended trial.

+The trial will aim to include all aspects of the role including core season concerts, pops concerts, regional concerts, learning and community engagement, digital projects and chamber music.
+Your point of contact will continue to provide support as required during the extended trial.